isl-org/Open3D/3rdparty/README_SYCL.md

 ## Concepts

 - **OpenCL**: Low-level programming interface for heterogeneous platforms.
 - **SYCL**: High-level programming interface for heterogeneous platforms.
-SYCL was originally based on OpenCL, but now you can consider SYCL as an independent standard.
+SYCL was originally based on OpenCL but now SYCL is an independent standard.
 - **DPC++**: Intel's implementation of the SYCL standard.
 - **oneAPI**: A collection of open standards, including DPC++, oneMKL, oneTBB, etc.